JetSetIlly/Gopher2600/README.md

 is `.config/gopher2600`.

 For MacOS the directory for release executables is `~/Library/Application Support/gopher2600`

+For Window, files will be in the user's `Application Data/gopher2600` folder

 In all instances, the directory, sub-directory and files will be created automatically as required.